Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group

 \subsection{CFT expectations for RG eigenvalues}

 The Newton method will involve the Jacobian $\nabla R$ of the RG map.
 To set things up, we need to have an idea about the eigenvalues and eigenvectors of $\nabla R$.
-This may be understood with the help of the 2D minimal model CFT $\mathcal{M}_{3,4}$ which as is well known describes the critical 2D Ising model.
+This may be understood with the help of the 2D CFT which describes the critical 2D Ising model.\footnote{For prior discussions of relations between tensor RG and CFT, see e.g.~\cite{Lyu:2021qlw,PhysRevE.109.034111,TNRScaleTrans,Ueda2023}.
+Aspects related to rotation needed for us were not discussed in those references.} This CFT was exactly solved long ago \cite{Belavin:1984vu}; in particular the spectrum of local operators is exactly known.
+We stress however that even rough approximate knowledge of the spectrum would suffice for the discussion below.

 Since both the RG fixed point and the CFT describe the same critical state, we expect a broad correspondence between these two descriptions.
 In particular, perturbations of the RG fixed point $A_*$ should be in one-to-one correspondence with the local translationally invariant perturbations of the CFT, given by integrals of nontrivial (i.e.~excluding the unit operator)\footnote{Perturbing by the unit operator $\cO=\mathds{1}$ simply rescales the partition function.
 In tensor RG, this would translate to rescaling $A$.
 Since we fixed the normalization of $A$, \cref{eq:norm}, such a perturbation will not be present among the $\nabla R$ eigenvectors.} CFT local operators: \beq \kappa \int d^2x\, \cO(x)\,. \eeq On the CFT side, the RG transformation corresponds to rescaling distances $x\to bx$.
 When we do this, the coupling $\kappa$ rescales as $\kappa \to \lambda \kappa$, where \beq \lambda = b^{2-\Delta_\cO}, \eeq and $\Delta_\cO$ is the scaling dimension of $\cO$.
 Note that this equation is only significant for operators which are not total derivatives.
 For $\cO$ a total derivative, perturbation \cref{eq:pertCFT} vanishes.
 Hence, the normalization of $\kappa$ is ambiguous and $\lambda$ can be anything.\footnote{In the standard RG parlance, perturbation by a total derivative is classified as "redundant" \cite{DombGreenVol6-Wegner}.}